The Stranger (album): Reception

 The Stranger was well received by critics, particularly in retrospect, with many considering it to contain some of Joel's best-written material.
 In a contemporary review of the album, Ira Mayer of Rolling Stone deemed it an improvement over Joel's previous studio efforts, praising its musical variety and Ramone's production.
 In a less enthusiastic review, Village Voice critic Robert Christgau graded the album "B−" and held it slightly above Joel's previous works; speaking specifically of Joel himself, he wrote that the artist had "more or less grown up" with what he considered less egotistical songwriting, and that he is "now as likeable as your once-rebellious and still-tolerant uncle who has the quirk of believing that OPEC was designed to ruin his air-conditioning business".

 Retrospectively, Sal Cinquemani of Slant Magazine described The Stranger as "a concept album of sorts, an ode to the singer's native New York underscored by his paranoid obsession (and resistance) to change".
 He called the album "a rejection of the American Dream", highlighting the pessimism expressed in some of its songs' lyrics.
 Stephen Thomas Erlewine of AllMusic praised The Stranger as a highlight of Joel's discography, noting that its lyrical shortcomings are outweighed by Joel's musical flair, and ultimately concluding that Joel "rarely wrote a set of songs better than those on The Stranger, nor did he often deliver an album as consistently listenable".
 Rolling Stone ranked The Stranger at number 67 on its 2003 list of the 500 greatest albums of all time.
 It also placed on the 2012 and 2020 editions of the list at numbers 70 and 169, respectively.
 In 2000, The Stranger was voted number 246 in Colin Larkin's All Time Top 1000 Albums.

 As his breakthrough album, The Stranger kicked off a long string of successful albums for Joel, continuing up through 1993's River of Dreams.
 George Martin, who had initially declined to produce The Stranger using Joel's band, reportedly wrote Joel a letter following the album's massive success, in which he congratulated Joel and reflected that he was wrong about the band.
-Phil Ramone would continue to serve as Joel's producer for several years, working with him on each of his albums up through 1986's The Bridge.
+Phil Ramone would continue to serve as Joel's producer for a number of years, working with him on each of his albums up through 1986's The Bridge.
 "Movin' Out (Anthony's Song)" went on to lend its name to a 2002 jukebox musical, featuring several of Joel's songs alongside narrative choreography by Twyla Tharp.
 The play ran successfully on Broadway for three years, holding its final performance on December 15, 2005, after a total of 1,303 performances.
 In 2017, to celebrate the album's 40th anniversary, a picture-disc vinyl rerelease of The Stranger with newly remastered audio was released by Brookville Records on October 20.